bluerobotics/ardusub-zola/installation.md

 1. Eject your SD card with the new BlueOS software
 1. Insert it into your Raspberry Pi, and power it up!

-The first boot may take a couple of minutes, as it expands the filesystem to the new SD card capacity.
-It should take around 2 minutes for a 16GB class 10 SD card.
+   - The first boot may take a couple of minutes, as it expands the filesystem to the new SD card capacity
+      - It should take around 2 minutes for a 16GB class 10 SD card
+1. BlueOS is a _headless_ operating system, and uses a web interface rather than HDMI to a monitor
+   - See the [Getting Started](./getting-started/) section for how to connect

 ## Updates

-Once BlueOS is installed, updating to a different version is simple via the [Version Chooser](./advanced-usage/#version-chooser).
+Once BlueOS is installed, updating to a different version is simple via the [Version Chooser](./advanced-usage/#blueos-version).

 ## Manual Installation